berensjd/earthquakes/README.md

 The API service has limited the maximum number of returned earthquake events to 20,000 for any given period<br>
 If the maximum is exceeeded then an error message will appear on the screen.

 For small datasets the page size is 25 rows.
-The page size will dynamically increase fro larger datasets.
+The page size will dynamically increase for larger datasets.

 ## Available Scripts